Exhausted from chasing Process variation? Use these 5 pro tips for 2026

 - For special cause variation, frequent points outside the limits can shift the mean, indicating a need for investigation.

-In general, reducing random variation is a challenging and expensive endeavour compared to addressing the root causes of special cause variation.
+In general, reducing random process variation is a challenging and expensive endeavour compared to addressing the root causes of special cause variation.
 One important metric used in this context is CPK, which assesses process capability.
 A CPK ratio of 1.33 or higher is considered capable, indicating that the process can consistently meet specifications.

 Beyond manufacturing, the concept of variation extends to various business processes.
 While complete elimination of variation is often impossible, managing it through continuous improvement methodologies like Statistical Process Control (SPC), Control Charts, and other techniques is crucial.
 This ongoing effort ensures that processes remain efficient and product quality is consistently maintained.